SaraEye/SaraKIT-RCCar-Raspberry-Pi/README.md

 ./rc_car_control
 ```

-### Configuration

-Edit the `config.h` file to match your hardware setup, including motor pin assignments, camera IP addresses, and WiFi settings.

 ## Example Code

 The project includes a sample C++ application that demonstrates basic control logic for steering and speed management, as well as camera stream handling.
-See the `src` directory for the source code.

 ## Contributing